Floydlang/floyd/Docs/Floyd toplevel.md

 Notice: these components are all non-singletons - you can make many instances in one container

-Appart from adding components and wiring them together, you can also add tweakers and notes.

 ???
 IDEA: Glue expressions, calling FLoyd functions ???
 What if you want a container-like setup for each "document"?
 Allow making sub-container that can be instantiated in a container?
 Or a tree of stuff inside a container.

-# ABOUT PROBES AND TWEAKERS

-Probes and tweakers are added ontop of a design.
-They allow you to augument a design with logging, profiling, breakpoints and do advanced performance optimizations, all without altering the code or design itself.
-The tweakers cannot affect the behaviour of the logic, only timing and hardware utilisation etc.
+**NON-GOALS**

+- Be reusable.
+- To be composable
+- Pure / free of side effects

 # ABOUT CONCURRENCY AND TIME IN DETAIL

-This it important.
-This is how to express time / mutation / concurrency in Floyd.
-For each independant state or "thread" you want in your container, you need to insert an Actor component and write its processing function.
+This section describes how to express time / mutation / concurrency in Floyd.
+These things are related and they are all setup at the top level of the container.
+This is the main **purpose** of the container.
-CONCURRENCY: ACTOR, CLOCK, INBOX AND STATE

-Inspirations for Floyd's concurrency model are CSP, Erlang, Go routies and channels and Clojure Core.Async.

 The goal with Floyd's concurrency model is to be:

-1. Simple and robust pre-made mechanisms for each concurrency needs.
-Avoid general-purpose!
+1. Simple and robust pre-made mechanisms for real-world concurrency need.
+Avoid general-purpose primitives.
-2. Composable
+2. Composable.
-3. Allow you to make a static design of your concurrency.
+3. Allow you to make a static design of your container and its concurrency and state.
 4. Separate out parallelism into a separate mechanism.
-5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/asyc -- dead ends of concurrecy.
+5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/async -- dead ends of concurrency.
-6. Supply means to expose execution parallelism for the separate parallisation features.
-7. Let you control/tune how many threads and cores to use for what parts of the system independantly of the code.
+6. Let you control/tune how many threads and cores to use for what parts of the system, independantly of the code.

-The building block for this is the actor (similar to Erlang's or Elexir's processes) - using an inbox, a state value and a function.
+Inspirations for Floyd's concurrency model are CSP, Erlang, Go routies and channels and Clojure Core.Async.

+ACTORS: INBOX, STATE, FUNCTION

+For each independant state or "thread" you want in your container, you need to insert an Actor component.
+You need to write its processing function and define its mutable state.
+An actor receives messages via its inbox.
+The inbox is threadsafe and it's THE way to communicate across actors.

 The actor represents a little standalone process that listens to messages from other actors.
 Those actors may run in the same or other hardware threads or green threads or even synchronously.

-When an actor receieves a message, its function is called (now or later) with that message and the actor's previous state.
-The actor does some work - something simple or a big call tree and it ends by returning its new state, which completes the message handling.
+When an actor receieves a message in its inbox, its function is called (now or soon) with that message and the actor's previous state.
+The actor does some work - something simple or a maybe call a big call tree and it ends by returning its new state, which completes the message handling.

 The actor function may be called synchronously when client posts it a message, or it may be run on a green thread, a hardware thread etc. It may be run the next hardware cycle or at some later time.

-This is the only way to keep state in Floyd.
+**Actors is the only way to keep state in Floyd.**

-- Synchronization points between systems (state or concurrent) always breaks composition.
+Insight: synchronization points between systems (state or concurrent) always breaks composition.
 Move these to top level of container.

 The inbox has two purposes: